pweeks8/osTicket_HomeLab/README.md

 <h3> Specific Problem Identified:</h3>

-<p>During the remote diagnosis, it's discovered that Amos's smartphone and tablet are not set to use IMAP for his email account, which is essential for synchronizing emails across multiple devices.
+<p>During the remote diagnosis, it's discovered that Burt's smartphone and tablet are not set to use IMAP for his email account, which is essential for synchronizing emails across multiple devices.
 Instead, they are configured with POP3, leading to emails being downloaded to a single device and not being accessible on others.

 </p>